Buffett's firm reports huge profit jump on paper gain

+Berkshire Hathaway Chairman and CEO Warren Buffett, left, and Vice Chairman Charlie Munger, briefly chat with reporters Friday, May 3, 2019, one day before Berkshire Hathaway's annual shareholders meeting.
+An estimated 40,000 people are expected in town for the event, where Buffett and Munger preside over the meeting and spend hours answering questions.
+(AP Photo/Nati Harnik)

-Warren Buffett's company reported a nearly $23 billion jump in its first quarter earnings because of a major swing in the paper value of its investments.
+Warren Buffett's company on Saturday reported a nearly $23 billion jump in its first quarter earnings because of a major swing in the paper value of its investments.

 Continue Reading Below